Designations Congruent with Things: Chapter 17

 No no no no no, Newt says to his brain.
 He looks fixedly at dark water.
 Not now.
 This is not helpful to me.

-“Yes,” Hermann says, grabbing his shoulders, pulling him physically around so he can’t see out the window and shaking him once, his face pale in the half-light, his eyes wide and weird and wired or maybe that’s Newt, he’s not sure, he’s not sure who he is or what he is or where he is, his brain is waiting for something, he’s not sure what, but Puritans crushed witches beneath rocks and that seems relevant to him at present.
+“Yes.”
+Hermann grabs his shoulders and physically pulls him around so he can’t see out the window, then shakes him once, his face pale in the half-light, his eyes wide and weird and wired or maybe that’s Newt, he’s not sure, he’s not sure who he is or what he is or where he is; his brain is waiting for something, he’s not sure what, but Puritans crushed witches beneath rocks and that seems relevant to him at present.

 This reassures him.
 He’s usually right.
 But about what?

-“I am, in fact, positive that your critique of my modus operandi is entirely accurate.”
-Hermann looks at him, breathing hard.
+“Your critique of my modus operandi is entirely accurate.”
+Hermann studies him, breathing hard.
 “You are extremely insightful.”

 Yes,” Newt says, because it’s true.